pestsov-v/e-commerce-shop-on-node-js/README.md

 ### Also you can try this app in heroku server - https://stark-wildwood-85340.herokuapp.com/
-### But on heroku server you can`t change photo in profile because heroku server doesn`t give a function create new files in code.
+### But on heroku server you can't change photo in profile because heroku server doesn't give a function create new files in code.